apache/jena/jena-sdb/README.md

 The last git commit after 3.17.0 to jena-sdb was fbd27b04e4.
 This contains changes made in the progress to Jena 4.0.0.

-Reired modules can be incorporated back into Jena releases if there is sufficient activity to maintain the code over the long term.
+Retired modules can be incorporated back into Jena releases if there is sufficient activity to maintain the code over the long term.